junglesta/wherenodoctor/_posts/2016-01-02-about-this-guide-book.md

 ## About this offline-enabled web book app

-_The content sources used to build this **offline-enabled web app** are those freely available for download in pdf format._

-_We downloaded the September 2015 revision of **_Where There Is No Doctor_ ** PDFs and built from there._
+The _content sources_ used to build this **offline-enabled web app** are those freely available for download in pdf format.
+We downloaded the _September 2015 revision_ of _Where There Is No Doctor PDFs_ and built from there.

-_Thanks to [David Terzano](http://work-it.it) for designing the logo._
+Special thanks to [David Terzano](http://work-it.it) for designing this app logo.

 ## about the original printed book

-### _Where There Is No Doctor_

-#### A Village Health Care Book
+**_Where There Is No Doctor_** A Village Health Care Book

 First published in 1977 by [David Werner](https://en.wikipedia.org/wiki/David_Werner), Carol Thuman, Jane Maxwell.

-Original title: Donde No Hay Doctor
+Original title: _Donde No Hay Doctor_
 ISBN 978-0-942364-15-6

-**_Where There Is No Doctor_ ** is the most widely-used health care manual for health workers, educators, and others involved in primary health care and health promotion around the world.
+**_Where There Is No Doctor_** is the most widely-used health care manual for health workers, educators, and others involved in primary health care and health promotion around the world.
 Current edition includes updated information on malaria, HIV, and more.

 In the Journal of the American Medical Association, a 2010 review said, it is still not known if the book effectively improves health.
 However, in most of the world, where physicians are not available and diseases are rampant, the status quo is unacceptable.
 Until better solutions are created, _Where There Is No Doctor_  is probably a useful stop-gap measure.